-YEAR END CHAMPIONSHIP: Only CKR SCCA members or associate members in good standing are eligible for the year end Solo Championship.
+YEAR END CHAMPIONSHIP: Only SCCA members in good standing are eligible for the year end Solo Championship.
 Non members may count results from two previously participated events as member entries when they submit their membership application.
-An SCCA member of another region can qualify for a CKR year end trophy by joining the CKR as an associate member (membership is $10.00 and like regular membership, a participant may count their two previously participated in points events toward the seasonal year end championship).
-A member must run a minimum of four points events in a class to be eligible for year end trophies.
+An SCCA member of another region can qualify for a CKR year end trophy by running the minimum number of points events needed to qualify.
+Any member must run a minimum of four points events in the same class to be eligible for year end trophies.
 Year end trophies are awarded from points accumulated from a member''s best five points events in a class.
-This year we will have eight points events.
+This year we will have nine points events.
 The number of points earned at each points event is described below.
 This is the same point system utilized by the Great American Solo Series (GASS):

 - Points/Event = 100 - [900 x (entrant's time - class winning time)/class winning time]

 Anyone who completes at least one timed run will receive a minimum of 20 points.

 Tie breaker is as follows: The winner is the competitor with the highest score of total sum of scored points (not just the best four).
 This method favors a competitor's performance at more than just the minimal number of events.